 A. The Contractor shall provide temporary power service equipment and wiring as required for the project.
-The service shall be obtained from the Electric Utility Company in the Owner's name.
-The Owner shall pay all usage fees.
-The Contractor shall pay all installation charges and include such charges in the bid.
+The service shall be obtained from the Electric Utility Company in the contractor's name.
+The contractor shall pay all installation and usage charges and include such charges in the bid.
 The Contractor shall remove all temporary power devices and wiring.